-China’s Huanliu-3 (LJ-3) tokamak has launched a new series of physical experiments, incorporating for the first time a digital twin system developed by China National Nuclear Corporation (CNNC).
+China’s Huanliu-3 (HL-3) tokamak has launched a new series of physical experiments, incorporating for the first time a digital twin system developed by China National Nuclear Corporation (CNNC).
 The HL-3 is the largest and most advanced magnetic confinement tokamak device in China.

 A key aspect of the device’s operation is the “baking” of the vacuum chamber, with the digital twin system acting as a “super eye” for this process This creates a digital model in virtual space that is identical to the physical entity, allowing for real-time and precise monitoring of the vacuum chamber baking process.